Radomir Putnik: World War I

-Caught in Budapest, where he was undergoing medical treatment, Putnik found himself in a precarious situation when Austria-Hungary declared war on Serbia.
+Caught in Budapest, where he was undergoing medical treatment for chronic emphysema, Putnik found himself in a precarious situation when Austria-Hungary declared war on Serbia.
 In an act of chivalry, the Austro-Hungarian emperor Franz Josef granted him safe passage back to Serbia, a gesture some viewed as self-defeating.
 After enduring a difficult journey, Putnik returned to Serbia and immediately offered his resignation to King Peter I of Serbia, citing his advanced age and declining health.
 The king refused, insisting that Putnik continue to lead the army in a strategic capacity, while younger generals such as Stepa Stepanović, Živojin Mišić, and Petar Bojović assumed operational duties.
 Putnik successfully orchestrated the campaign, culminating in Serbia's victory over Austro-Hungarian offensives during the Battle of Cer and the Battle of Kolubara in August and September 1914, driving the enemy out of Serbia by December.

 In early 1915, Prince Alexander sought to assume direct command of the army, a proposal that Putnik firmly opposed on constitutional grounds, arguing that a monarch could not take on such a responsibility.

 The Serbian front remained relatively quiet until the autumn of 1915, when Austro-Hungarian, German, and Bulgarian forces, under the command of German Field Marshal August von Mackensen, launched a massive offensive with over 300,000 troops.
 Before the assault, Putnik had warned the Serbian government about Bulgaria's troop buildup along the eastern border and advocated for a preemptive strike.
 This strategy was dismissed due to Allied pressure to avoid provoking Bulgaria.
 Despite determined resistance, Serbian forces were overwhelmed and forced to retreat.
 On 31 October, Putnik ordered a general withdrawal to Kragujevac in an effort to maintain cohesion among his exhausted troops.
 Many soldiers, particularly those who were farmers, abandoned the army to return to their villages.
 The retreat continued into Albania in early November 1915, aided by the reluctance of enemy forces to pursue the Serbian army through the harsh Albanian highlands.
 Believing victory in Serbia was assured, the Central Powers redirected their focus to other fronts, with Mackensen prioritising the Eastern Front and the Bulgarians content with their territorial acquisitions.